wdporter/i-am-that-vuepress/22-life-is-love-and-love-is-life/readme.md

 **Questioner:**&ensp;Is the practice of <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span> always conscious?
 Or can it be quite unconscious, below the threshold of awareness?

 **Maharaj:**&ensp;In the case of a beginner the practice of *yoga* is often deliberate and requires great determination.
 But those who are practising sincerely for many years are intent on self-realisation all the time, whether conscious of it or not.
-Unconscious <span data-tippy-content="The practice which produces success, <em>siddhi</em>.">sadhana</span> is most effective, because it is spontaneöus and steady.
+Unconscious <span data-tippy-content="The practice which produces success, <em>siddhi</em>.">sadhana</span> is most effective, because it is spontaneous and steady.

 **Q:**&ensp;What is the position of a man who was a sincere student of *yoga* for some time and then became discouraged and abandoned all efforts?